Resources and Tools

 Explanation of the international numbering systems used in the organization of this tree.

-Used to list all descendants of a common ancestor to the present.
-A number is assigned to each generation and a digit to each child according to their birth order.
+Ideal for listing all the descendants of a founding ancestor.
+A number is assigned to each generation and a digit is added for each child according to their birth order (e.g., 1.2.1).

 3. Researcher's Tools